May- June 2013

 After three seasons in BC, it had begun to feel like going home to return to Quoddy’s Run.
 Even on the hard.
 We arrived in Canoe Cove in late April, climbed the ladder and found the boat sweet smelling and immediately habitable.
 We had cleaned and tidied everything and left the boat covered, with her new ventilation hatches ajar at the end of the summer the year before, and she was in perfect shape.
 For a few days we lived on the hard while we provisioned and Kelly Thody of Total Boat Marine Surveyors surveyed the boat—you have to renew your survey every few years in order to maintain your insurance.
 It’s a good excuse to have someone else look carefully at your boat and assess the safety and seaworthiness of your systems.

 It was wonderful to be back in the “land of the big trees;” each evening, after our chores, we walked around the docks or wandered the neighbourhood.
 One night we watched a family of river otters bed down in a pile of dead leaves; another evening we tracked damp racoon prints across sweet smelling cedar boards.
 The boat houses of Canoe Cove fascinated us–such fancy “boat garages” would be impossible to maintain in Nova Scotia, where each winter, snow and ice would wreak havoc on them.
 We also liked to peer at the starfish, fans and sea anemones that attached themselves to the pilings; we lived by and on the Atlantic, but everything here was different, brighter, bigger, multiplied.

-And then, as if in the blink of an eye, it was time to cross over to Vancouver.
+Dinner, darkness, sudden rain, sleep–and then, as if in the blink of an eye, it is time to cross over to Vancouver.